2017 Ohio Bobcats football team

 The 2017 Ohio Bobcats football team represented Ohio University in the 2017 NCAA Division I FBS football season.
 They were led by 13th-year head coach Frank Solich and played their home games at Peden Stadium in Athens, Ohio as members of the East Division of the Mid-American Conference.
 They finished the season 9–4, 5–3 in MAC play to finish in second play in the East Division.
 They received an invitation to the Bahamas Bowl where they defeated UAB.

-Previous season

-The Bobcats finished the 2016 season 8–6, 6–2 in MAC play to finish in a two-way tie for the East Division title.
-They represented the East Division in the MAC Championship Game where they lost to Western Michigan.
-They were invited to the Dollar General Bowl where they lost to Troy.

 Preseason

 In a preseason poll of league media, Ohio was picked to win the East Division with 11 first place votes.